mermaid-js/mermaid/docs/n00b-overview.md

 In an environment of constantly changing information , diagrams/charts become obsolete/inaccurate very fast.
 This hobbles the information transfer and productivity in teams.

-# Doc Rot and Dagrams
+# Doc Rot kills Diagrams

 The fast setting Doc-Rot in diagrams makes it quite hard to rationalize taking hours in a desktop application, to produce a diagram that you would need to recreate again the following week in order to account for updates and changes in the app you are documenting.
-Yet that is often the reality for diagrams and charts.
+Yet that is often the reality for diagrams and charts and the people who make them.

-mermaid is a javascript based tool that utilizes a markdown inspired syntax to generate documentation, which is actually quicker, less complicated and more convenient than traditional diagramming software.
-This is a relatively straightforward solution to a major hurdle in software teams,
+mermaid seeks to change that. mermaid is a javascript based tool that utilizes a markdown inspired syntax to generate documentation, which is actually quicker, less complicated and more convenient than most traditional diagramming software.
+This is a relatively straightforward solution to a major hurdle in software teams.

-# The primary objective of mermaid is to help in addressing the problem of Documentation Rot.
+# The primary objective of mermaid is to help in addressing the problem of Doc Rot.

-with mermaid, diagrams can be created through comments like this in a script:
+With mermaid, diagrams can be created through comments like this in a script:

 ```
 graph TD